Co-Signing for Loans & Purchases

 The act of co-signing on a contract for a loan or purchase is an agreement by you to pay off the loan or purchase price if the other person fails to do so.
 This pay off would include any interest charges, late charges or collection fees that may be specified in the contract.
 It also means that if you fail to live up to your agreement to pay off the contract, you could be sued to collect the amount owed and could lose some of your property or assets in the process.

 A co-signer is sometimes called a "surety", a "guarantor" or an "accommodation party".
-Regardless of the name attached to it, the basic agreement to pay off the loan or contract price if the other party defaults is always present Likewise, regardless of the term used, you may be sued to satisfy the obligation if the loan or contract is not paid off.
+Regardless of the name attached to it, the basic agreement to pay off the loan or contract price if the other party defaults, are always present.
+Likewise, regardless of the term used, you may be sued to satisfy the obligation if the loan or contract is not paid off.

 If you are asked to co-sign on a loan or installment purchase there are several things you should consider before doing so.
 Most importantly you should consider whether you can afford to pay off the loan or contract if the other person stops making payments.
 This is a very real possibility since the other person is not a good credit risk or they would not need you to co-sign in the first place.
 If you cannot afford to pay off the contract, you should not co-sign on it and take on the legal obligation to satisfy it in the future.